 Note: Printing of PDFs is supported via the Brightspace PDF viewer (or browser view); printing of other types of topics may not be supported but can now be downloaded and viewed in thier original format.

 You can set a primary color for the instructor view by using a custom theme (Course Admin > Navigation and Themes).
 Contact the MSU Service Desk if you would like support with Navigation and Themes.
 Currently, the student view (new learner experience) only has one color and cannot be changed.

-The Standards tool works in conjunction with the new content experience and will be turned on at MSU after more testing.
+The Standards tool works in conjunction with the New Content Experience and was turned on before the beginning of fall semester, 2022.
 Currently, only one default Achievement Scale is possible and can only be configured by a D2L admin.
-You can learn more about the new Standards and Learning Outcomes tool that will eventually replace the Competency tool by searching articles in the Brightspace Community.
+You can learn more about the new Standards and Learning Outcomes tool in the self-enrollment course, Instructor D2L Self-directed training, or by searching articles in the Brightspace Community.

 When you opt-out, you will be asked why you are switching back.
 Included is an option for providing feedback that the D2L product managers will receive.
-You can also send an enhancement request to the MSU IT Service Desk, email@example.com.
+You can also send an enhancement request to the MSU IT Service Desk at email@example.com.

 The Instructional Technology and Development team from MSU IT held a workshop on the New Content Experience on September 16, 2021.
 The recording is available in the MSU Tools and Tech (self-enroll D2L site).

 New announcements and materials will be added/updated in the "New Content Experience" module within the Instructor D2L Self-directed training site (seeD2L Help & Academic Technology Training for access).

 For other questions and concerns, contact the MSU IT Service Desk.